Teacher Proximity and Mobility

 Think about the last time you were driving along on the freeway and suddenly looked into the rear view mirror to find a police car behind you.
-It’s likely that his presence (depending on how fast you were going when you noticed him) evoked a response in you.
-Maybe the mere presence of that car shot adrenaline through your veins, even if only for a second.
-Then it reminded you to slow down, check your seatbelt, and give your undivided attention to all the rules of the road.
+Perhaps his mere presence (depending on how fast you were going) evoked a response in you, shooting some adrenaline through your veins, even if only for a second.
+You quickly remind yourself to slow down, check your seatbelt, and give your undivided attention to all the rules of the road.

-Today’s PCM strategy, Teacher Proximity and Mobility, also known by our staff as, “teach like the floor’s on fire!”, can have the same effect on the students in your classroom!
+Today’s PCM, Teacher Proximity and Mobility, also known as, “teach like the floor’s on fire”, can have the same effect on the students in your classroom!

 Walk into any well-managed classroom and you’ll see a teacher who knows the art of balancing rigorous, firm expectations with forming a relationship-centered environment where kids are eager to learn.
 There are many tools at our disposal to help maintain that balance.
 Physical proximity and mobility is one tool that can be a game-changer.